 My husband and I have gotten into the habit of using this red folder on a weekly, and sometimes on a daily basis.
 We come in from a shopping trip and immediately take out the debit receipts, clip them onto the red folder and highlight them all.
 We record in the check register any transactions that we wrote a check for.
 This keeps us on track with our checking account and is also valuable information for our financial advisor.

 Until I recently retired I had never worked to a strict budget and although I was well paid I was often caught short of money.
-Now receiving a fixed income from my Superannuation fund I have my finances under control and actually have more disposable income despite my income now being around 50% of what it previously was.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.